-- (1) The following wells, listed below, require a District registration under Rule 8.2, but are exempt from applying for a permit under Rule 8.3: - (A) drilling or operating a well used solely for domestic use or for providing water for livestock or poultry if the well is: - (a) located or to be located on a tract of land larger than 10 acres; and - (b) drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater a day; - (B) drilling a water well used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas provided that the person holding the permit is responsible for drilling and operating the water well, and the water well is located on the same lease or field associated with the drilling rig; or - (C) drilling a water well authorized under a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, or for production from the well to the extent the withdrawals are required for mining activities regardless of any subsequent use of the water. - (2) The District may cancel a previously granted exemption, may require a permit for, may restrict production from a well, and assess any appropriate fees if: - (A) the groundwater withdrawals that were exempted under Rule 8.1 (1) (A) are no longer used solely for domestic use or to provide water for livestock or poultry; - (B) the groundwater withdrawals that were exempted under Rule 8.1 (1) (B) are no longer used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas; or - (C) the groundwater withdrawals that were exempted under Rule 8.1 (1) (C) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code. - (3) The District may require compliance with the District's well spacing rules for the drilling of any well, except a well exempted under Rule 8.1 (1) (C). - (4) Registrants shall equip and maintain exempt wells to conform to the District's rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from a groundwater reservoir to any reservoir not containing groundwater, and to prevent the pollution or harmful alteration of the character of the water in any groundwater reservoir.
+- (a) The following wells require a District registration under Rule 8.2, below, but are exempt from applying for a permit under Rule 8.3: - (1) drilling or operating a well used solely for domestic use or for providing water for livestock or poultry if the well is:

-- (5) An exemption provided under Rule 8.1 (1) does not apply to a well if the groundwater withdrawn is used to supply water for a subdivision of land for which a plat approval is required by Chapter 232, Local Government Code. - (6) Groundwater withdrawn under an exemption provided in accordance with this section and subsequently transported outside the boundaries of the district is subject to any applicable production and export fees under Sections 36.122 and 36.205, Texas Water Code.
+- (A) located or to be located on a tract of land larger than 10 acres; and - (B) drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater a day; - (2) drilling a water well used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas provided that the person holding the permit is responsible for drilling and operating the water well and the water well is located on the same lease or field associated with the drilling rig; or - (3) drilling a water well authorized under a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, or for production from the well to the extent the withdrawals are required for mining activities regardless of any subsequent use of the water. - (b) The District may cancel a previously granted exemption, and may require a permit for or restrict production from a well and assess any appropriate fees if: - (1) the groundwater withdrawals that were exempted under Subsection (a)(1) are no longer used solely for domestic use or to provide water for livestock or poultry; - (2) the groundwater withdrawals that were exempted under Subsection (a)(2) are no longer used solely to supply water for a rig that is actively engaged in drilling or exploration operations for an oil or gas well permitted by the Railroad Commission of Texas; or - (3) the groundwater withdrawals that were exempted under Subsection (a)(3) are no longer necessary for mining activities or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code. - (c) The District may require compliance with the District's well spacing rules for the drilling of any well, except a well exempted under Subsection (a)(3). - (d) Registrants shall equip and maintain exempt wells to conform to the District's rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from a groundwater reservoir to any reservoir not containing groundwater and to prevent the pollution or harmful alteration of the character of the water in any groundwater reservoir. - (e) An exemption provided under Subsection (a) does not apply to a well if the groundwater withdrawn is used to supply water for a subdivision of land for which a plat approval is required by Chapter 232, Local Government Code. - (f) Groundwater withdrawn under an exemption provided in accordance with this section and subsequently transported outside the boundaries of the district is subject to any applicable production and export fees under Sections 36.122 and 36.205 of the Texas Water Code.